U2EZNeko/PPG-Public/README.md

 - I've created this script using a database of 300k+ songs.
 This left me with over 4000 unique genres and 300 moods which should cover quite a broad spectrum of songs.

-- If you run the script through cronjobs, use full paths to the jsons and log files!
+- If you run the script through cronjobs or the scheduler, use full paths to the jsons and log files in `.env` and in cron entries!

 - If you add genre pools, named genre mixes, or mood_groups, make each top-level key unique (it identifies the pool or the `{name} Mix` playlist).